Alaric617R/Rust-Blog/lifetimeComplex6-4.md

-# Visualization of Rust Lifetime
+# Visualization of Rust Lifetime Parameter

-## Lifetime - An Overview
+## Lifetime Parameter - An Overview

-It's Rust borrow checker's good intention to eradicate undefined and unsafe behavior at compile time.
-One good object to look at is the usage of references, since unsafe access to memory will occur if a reference lives longer than the original lender of the resource.
-However, borrow checker has loosen the constraint on programmers, with the introduction of NLL lifetime (check this [RFC](https://rust-lang.github.io/rfcs/2094-nll.html)).
-However, we will not focus on NLL lifetime, but how to visualize lifetime and lifetime parameter, with the latter tends to be a common headache for most rust rookies。
+Lifetime parameter is a specialty in rust language.
+It's mainly used by the borrow checker so as to make sure usage of reference is safe, which simply obeys one rule: a reference cannot outlive the original variable it's pointing to.
+Lifetime parameter typically annotates the lifetime relation between:

++ References passed to a function call and possibly the return value as well.

++ References inside a struct and the struct variable upon creation.

+The borrow checker will keep a table of lifetime for all variables, either by looking at the scope (line number) or via the aid of lifetime parameter.
+If a reference is accessed outside its scope (lifetime looked up by the borrow checker), then an error will be issued ([see how borrow checker reports reference error](https://alaric617r.github.io/Rust-Blog/Intro%20to%20Polonius.html)).

 ## Lifetime Parameter in Normal Functions